fullptr/datamatic/README.md

 This is currently heavily WIP, currently there are some hardcoded flags that can be specified when defining a block in a template: `SCRIPTABLE` and `SAVABLE`.
 These are flags that may be set on components and/or attributes, and when these flags are set, only components/attributes with those flags will get code generated for them.
 This is going to be generalised.
 Currently, extra flags can be defined by users but they can only be used within Plugins currently.

+## Future
+- Generalise the flags concept and remove hardcoded flags from the core library.
+- Remove the hardcoded `Maths::*` types.
+These are artifacts from my game engine project.
+It should be possible for users to define custom types. `int`, `float`, `bool` and `std::string` will be considered as "built in" types.
+These will either be specified within the spec file or be done in a similar way to Plugins as python files that get automatically discovered.
+- Look into other language support.
+Currently only C++ is properly supported.
+I have used this to generate Lua code as well, but most of that is done with a Plugin, whereas I'd like Datamatic to be more language agnostic, considering the bulk of the language specific stuff lives in the template files themselves.